 To sum it up, the Serial 1 electric bikes are a strong contender if you’re looking at a premium ebike.
 The price for each model is in line given how nice of a package Serial 1 has put together.
 I’d personally lean towards the RUSH/CTY or RUSH/CTY Speed simply for the larger battery.
 And of course, if you ride in mostly flat terrain or are looking for something more budget-friendly then the MOSH/CTY is still a great ebike.

 Serial 1 carefully considered every detail of these bikes – and it shows.
 Even better, the low maintenance these bikes are likely to need makes them stand out from the competition.
 I’m certainly impressed with the Serial 1 electric bikes and can’t wait to see what comes next.
-Check out my full video review of the Serial 1 electric bikes below.
-I also run a forum dedicated to Serial 1 electric bike owners.
+Planning to purchase a Serial 1 electric bike?
+Clicking this link before purchasing helps support Ebike Escape.